Every single day you’re bombarded with conflicting images about who you should be, the foods you should be eating, and how you should feel.

 Avoid trans fats and use healthy alternatives like real butter, coconut oil, and extra virgin olive oil.
 Your body needs healthy fat to absorb specific vitamins.
 Choose lean meats and add extra servings of fresh vegetables.
 Avoid processed foods.
 Read the labels.
 If you can’t pronounce an ingredient in a supposed food, you shouldn’t be eating it.

 A consistent lack of sleep can cause many health issues.
 Aside from being tired and not having any focus, your body is unable to fight illness.
 Your immune system doesn’t function properly so viruses have a better chance of taking hold and could last longer than normal.
 Keep sleep consistent by going to bed at around the same time each night and rising at the same time every morning.
 Keep your sleep space cool and dark.
 Forbid the use of electronics in bed to let your mind rest.

 Practice mindful eating.
 Listen to your body and learn the signals it gives you when it’s full.
 Eat slowly and put your fork down between bites.
 Sip water between bites.
 The body needs approximately twenty minutes to feel full.
 If you eat too quickly, you end up overfull.
 Take your time and enjoy your meals.
 You’ll find that you naturally eat less.

 Everyone deviates from the plan now and then.
 It’s okay to have a small piece of cake at a birthday party, for instance.
-Eating an unhealthy meal or having the occasional treat is fine… just don’t fall back into old habits.
+Splurging once in a while and indulging in the occasional treat is fine… just don’t fall back into old habits.
 Don’t let all your hard work go to waste.
 The next day or the next meal is your opportunity to start over.
 Don’t delay until next week or next month.